nameerfdt/cse210-06/README.md

         * uses keyboard_service to set player velocity
     * handle_collision_action.py
         * interprets what happens when actors touch each other
-        * if marauder touches bullet marauder is removed
+        * if marauders touch the bullet the marauders are removed
         * handles score for player
     * move_actors_action.py
         * tell actors to move to new positions as defined by velocity